Eternalism (philosophy of time): The present

 In classical philosophy, time is divided into three distinct regions: the "past", the "present", and the "future".
 Using that representational model, the past is generally seen as being immutably fixed, and the future as at least partly undefined.
-As time passes, the moment that was once the present becomes part of the past; and part of the future, in turn, becomes the new present.
-In this way time is said to pass, with a distinct present moment "moving" forward into the future and leaving the past behind.
-Within this intuitive understanding of time is the philosophy of presentism, which argues that only the present exists.
-It does not travel forward through an environment of time, moving from a real point in the past and toward a real point in the future.
-Instead, the present simply changes.
+As time passes, the moment that was once the present becomes part of the past, and part of the future, in turn, becomes the new present.
+In this way time is said to pass, with a distinct present moment moving forward into the future and leaving the past behind.
+One view of this type, presentism, argues that only the present exists.
+The present does not travel forward through an environment of time, moving from a real point in the past and toward a real point in the future.
+Instead, it merely changes.
 The past and future do not exist and are only concepts used to describe the real, isolated, and changing present.
-This conventional model presents a number of difficult philosophical problems, and seems difficult to reconcile with currently accepted scientific theories such as the theory of relativity.
+This conventional model presents a number of difficult philosophical problems and may be difficult to reconcile with currently accepted scientific theories such as the theory of relativity.

-Special relativity eliminates the concept of absolute simultaneity and a universal present: according to the relativity of simultaneity, observers in different frames of reference can have different measurements of whether a given pair of events happened at the same time or at different times, with there being no physical basis for preferring one frame's judgments over another's.
+It can be argued that special relativity eliminates the concept of absolute simultaneity and a universal present: according to the relativity of simultaneity, observers in different frames of reference can have different measurements of whether a given pair of events happened at the same time or at different times, with there being no physical basis for preferring one frame's judgments over those of another.
 However, there are events that may be non-simultaneous in all frames of reference: when one event is within the light cone of another—its causal past or causal future—then observers in all frames of reference show that one event preceded the other.
 The causal past and causal future are consistent within all frames of reference, but any other time is "elsewhere", and within it there is no present, past, or future.
 There is no physical basis for a set of events that represents the present.